SoftwareHeritage/swh-fuse/docs/tutorial.md

 filesystem.

 Metadata about archived source code artifacts is also locally available.
-For each entry under `archive/` there is a matching JSON file under `meta/`, corresponding to what the [Software Heritage Web API][webapi] will return.
+For each entry `archive/<SWHID>` there is a matching JSON file `archive/<SWHID>.json`, corresponding to what the [Software Heritage Web API][webapi] will return.
 For example, here is what the Software Heritage archive knows about the above Hello World implementation:

-    $ jq meta/swh:1:cnt:c839dea9e8e6f0528b468214348fee8669b305b2.json
+    $ cat archive/swh:1:cnt:c839dea9e8e6f0528b468214348fee8669b305b2.json
     {
       "length": 67,
       "status": "visible",